Poynting vector controversy in axion modified electrodynamics: DISCUSSION AND CONCLUSIONS

-In contrast, the resonant haloscope is generally the size of the Compton wavelength of the axion (unless higher order modes are implemented) and has an imaginary Poynting vector propagating internally within the resonator.
-This is because the axion induced photon energy produced within the resonator is reflected at the resonator boundaries, so the energy is localised in the form of a standing wave.
-Thus, the propagating Poynting vector within the cavity is imaginary, with the $\mathbf{\tilde{E}}$ and $\mathbf{\tilde{B}}$ fields out of phase.
+In contrast, the resonant haloscope is generally the size of the Compton wavelength of the axion (unless higher order modes are implemented) and thus has an imaginary Poynting vector internally within the resonator.
+This is because the axion induced photon energy produced within the resonator is reflected at the resonator boundaries, so the energy is localized in the form of a standing wave, with the $\mathbf{\tilde{E}}$ and $\mathbf{\tilde{B}}$ fields out of phase.
 In this work we have assumed the electric field is real, and thus the magnetic field is imaginary.
 However, on resonance (when $\omega_a=\omega_1$), the axion conversion process within the resonant cavity haloscope does not need to supply any reactive power, only real power.
-In this case the real part of the Poynting vector equation has both a source term and a dissipative term within the cavity, which are equal in the steady state, allowing the incident source power to escape the volume as heat, through the resistive losses.
-Meanwhile, reactive power flow oscillates between the electric and magnetic field within the cavity.
-The higher the Q-factor the more the circulating power builds up within the cavity, meaning the percentage of dissipation per cycle is smaller, and hence the detector sensitivity is proportional to the Q-factor.
+In this case the real part of the Poynting theorem equation has both a source term and a dissipative term within the cavity, which are equal in the steady state, allowing the incident source power to escape the volume as heat, through the resistive losses.
+Meanwhile, reactive power flow oscillates between the electric and the magnetic fields within the cavity.
+The higher the $Q$-factor the more the circulating power builds up within the cavity, meaning the percentage of dissipation per cycle is smaller, and hence the detector sensitivity is proportional to the $Q$-factor.
 The down side is that the technique is narrow band, which requires complicated tuning mechanisms to scan for the axion of unknown mass.